Stress and vowel reduction in English: Weak and strong forms of function words

 a, an, and, be, been, but, he, her, him, his, just, me, or, she, than, that (as conjunction), the, them, us, we, who, you, your.

 Reduced, but stressed at the end of a sentence:

 as, at, for, from, of, to, some, there.

 Reduced, but stressed at the end of a sentence and when contracted with the negative not:

 am, are, can, could, do, does, had, has, have, must, shall, should, was, were, will, would.

 In most of the above words the weak form contains schwa, or a syllabic consonant in the case of those ending //l//, //m// or //n//.
-However, in be, he, me, she, we, been, him the vowel may be the reduced form of //ɪ//, or else /[i]/; and in do, who, you it may be the reduced form of //ʊ//, or /[u]/.
+However, in be, he, me, she, we, been the vowel may be the reduced form of //ɪ//, or else /[i]/; and in do, who, you it may be the reduced form of //ʊ//, or /[u]/.
 (For the and to, see above.)
 These various sounds are described in the section above.

 The weak form of that is used only for the conjunction or relative pronoun (I said that you can; The man that you saw), and not for the demonstrative pronoun or adjective (Put that down; I like that colour).

 Another common word with a reduced form is our /[ɑɚ]~[ɑː]/, but this is derived through smoothing rather than vowel reduction.

 Other words that have weak forms in many varieties of English include your (weakly pronounced as /[jə]/, or /[jɚ]/ in rhotic accents), and my (pronounced /[mɨ]/ or /[mi]/).
 These are sometimes given the eye dialect spellings yer and me.

 In highly formal registers with exaggeratedly careful enunciation, weak forms may be avoided.
 An example is singing, where strong forms may be used almost exclusively, apart (normally) from a, although weak forms may be used more frequently as tempo increases and note-values shorten.

 The vowel reduction in weak forms may be accompanied by other sound changes, such as h-dropping, consonant elision, and assimilation.
 For example, and may reduce to /[ən]/ or just the syllabic consonant /[n̩]/, or /[ŋ̍]/ by assimilation with a following velar, as in lock and key.
 Compare also definite article reduction.

 Synchronically, em /[əm]/ functions as a weak form of them, though historically it is derived from a different pronoun, the Old English hem.

 The homonymy resulting from the use of some of the weak forms can lead to confusion in writing; the identity of the weak forms of have and of sometimes leads to misspellings such as "would[sic] of", "could[sic] of", etc. for would have, could have, etc.

 English weak forms are clitics: they form a rhythmic pattern with an adjacent word, and cannot occur alone.